pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 As you see, we've now extracted the query generation to its own module, thus making the code much more readable.
 Next, our goal is to implement a method to send the `variables` along with this query.

-We need to keep in mind that GraphQL uses camel case (`firstName`, `lastName`), whereas Ruby/Rails uses snake case (`first_name`, `last_name`).
-Although we can manually create JSON objects as we did in the browser, we should take advantage of `factories/fixtures`.
-I'm going to use `factory_bot` but you can use your preferred data generation library.
+I'm going to use `factory_bot` to generate data, but you can use your preferred data generation library.

 This is how the `users` `factory` will look like
 ```ruby